syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ### Customize the DropDown selected item backgroundcolor

-The SelectedDropDownItemBackground property is used to modify the backgroundcolor of selected item in dropdown.
+The SelectedDropDownItemBackground property is used to modify the background color of the selected item in the dropdown.

 {% tabs %}
 {% highlight xaml %}